 Everywhere in SV

-Has $2M in unvested equity that he mentions constantly.
-Has $8,000 in his checking account.
-He's not lying — he's just not liquid.
-He genuinely believes he's wealthy and doesn't understand why he can't be a Sugar Daddy on $6K/month take-home after maxing his 401K, rent, and car payment.
-Filter him with income verification — it forces reality into the conversation.
+Has $2M in unvested equity that he mentions constantly, and $8,000 in his checking account.
+He's not lying, he's just not liquid.
+He genuinely believes he's wealthy and can't understand why he can't be a Sugar Daddy on a $6K monthly take-home after his 401K, rent, and car payment.
+Income verification filters him out fast, because it forces reality into the conversation.

 Red flags: Focuses on equity, not income Hasn't verified income on the platform Gets defensive when finances come up directly